-This curried pumpkin soup is a hearty, complete meal when served with a slice of sourdough bread.
-It has a mild curry and ginger flavour that is complemented by the sweetness of pumpkin and carrots.
+This curried pumpkin soup is a hearty, one-pot meal.
+The mild curry and ginger flavour is complemented by the sweetness of pumpkin and carrots.
 Add a dollop of cultured coconut milk for a wholesome and healthy dinner.

 - Prep Time: 10 minutes